Kindergarten: Raising Empathetic Children

 “Empathy is probably the greatest single gift of our species.
 We wouldn’t have been able to survive without creating relationships and groups that could function together.”
 Says Bruce D. Perry, M.D., Ph.D, co-author of the book: Born for Love: Why Empathy is Essential- and Endangered.

 Our world is too often filled with acts of unkindness and cruelty toward one another.
 As parents and teachers, it is our responsibility to ensure a kinder future for our world through the work we do with our children.
-For example, teaching empathy starting from a very early age.
+For example, we must teach empathy to our children, starting from a very early age.
 At home, here are a few simple ways to foster the growth of empathy in your child:

 1. Recognizing kindness: If you see your child acting in a kind manner, acknowledge it!
 Without overdoing the praise, simply let your child know that you observed them engaging in an empathetic act.